embedded-kiddie/BackgroundMusicR4/README.md

-# Background music player using the tone() function for Arduino UNO Minima/WiFi.
+# Rackground music player using the tone() function for Arduino UNO Minima/WiFi.

 This library allows you to play background music by `tone()` while letting **Arduino UNO R4 Minima/WiFi** do something.